johndeu/media-services-dotnet-functions-integration/README.md

       }
     ]

-## 200-logic-app
+## media-functions-for-logic-app
 Functions : create-empty-asset, sync-asset, live-analytics, submit-job, check-job-status, publish-asset, return-subtitles.
 These functions are designed to be called by a Logic App.
-A first template to deploy the sample logic app is available in [200-logic-app](/200-logic-app)
+A first template to deploy the sample logic app is available in [media-functions-for-logic-app](/media-functions-for-logic-app)

 One specific patterns to pay attention to here include the check-job-status function which is used to poll for job status from a Logic App workflow.